 I’ve been away from the podcast for a couple weeks.
 I’ve been on vacation in the USA.
 But I’m back now, and it only takes a few minutes after I arrive at Kastrup airport before something happens to destroy the relaxing effect of 2 weeks off and several thousand kroner spent on spas, hotels and tasty dinners.

 The jolt back to reality usually happens at baggage claim, when one of my fellow fliers of the Danish persuasion bumps right into me at the baggage carousel without saying Excuse me, or Pardon, or Entshculdigung, or any of those other nice oops-I’ve-just-run-into-you phrases so common in the rest of the world.
 For Danes, the standard response after accidentally running into someone is a sullen grunt – HUMPH – along with a sour look of annoyance that you got in their way.

-And if I don’t get bumped into in the airport, there’s bound to be a letter from the tax department waiting when I get home.
-If it’s not the Danish tax department, as it usually is, it’s the American tax department, as it was this time.
-I came home from my wonderful, relaxing vacation to a completely nonsensical letter from the IRS, written by a machine, and asking for 600 dollars.
+And if I don’t get bumped into at the airport, there’s bound to be a letter from the tax department waiting when I get home.
+If it’s not the Danish tax department, it’s the American tax department, as it was this time.
+I came home from my relaxing vacation to a completely nonsensical letter from the IRS, written by a machine, sent for some reason in duplicate, asking for six hundred dollars.